Your child does not have to have a learning disability to have problems with spelling. Any child can be overwhelmed with spelling.

 Over the years working with my students, I’ve found that most of those that had a difficult time spelling usually had some sort of an auditory or visual processing difficulty.
 Often the problem isn’t even one you would see the schools address because it isn’t enough of a problem to warrant intervention.
 It is only one that makes for ‘poor’ spelling for your child.
 So I knew I needed to teach spelling with some sort of a system that would address the auditory problems.

-I started using a process for teaching spelling with the sounds of the letters and my kids started to improve.
+I started using a process to teach my students to learn to spell with the sounds of the letters and my students started to improve.
 But they got to a certain point and then they were stuck again.
 So I continued to search for a better way.
 When my daughter was in the 6th grade I attended a seminar and came across the secret, the 8 patterns we use to put words together.

 Once I discovered the 8 patterns, I used that knowledge along with the sound system for teaching spelling.
 But I was using twice the time to teach it, so I finally decided that I needed to combine the processes and developed a way to put the patterns together in an auditory, visual, and tactile method to teach spelling.
 This special way of teaching spelling then became one where the underlying cause of spelling problems is addressed at the same time as teaching the structure of the English language (8 patterns).

-After 30+ years of developing my program with students, teachers, and parents, and taking time to perfect it, hundreds of requests from teachers and parents came in.
+After 30+ years of developing my learn to spell program with students, teachers, and parents, and taking time to perfect it, hundreds of requests from teachers and parents came in.
 They all wanted to use the system I had developed.
-So, I wrote my method down and created Making Spelling Sense™.
+So, I wrote my method down and created Making Spelling Sense.

 Using visual, auditory, and tactile modes of learning, your child is sure to learn.
 It is phonetically and sequentially based.
 In addition to teaching spelling, it also teaches your kids how to decode (sound out words) and encode (put letters to the sounds that make up words).